 It’s important to keep in mind that, when starting any franchise, there will be an upfront capital commitment.
 The amount of capital required by the franchisor will vary depending on the franchise.
 For franchises that are well known, a franchisee may be looking north of $750,000.
 For health and lifestyle focused franchises or QSRs, the investment may sit under $450,000.

-While there is an upfront cost, franchising has some distinct advantages for those looking to start their own business and pivot their career.
+While there is an upfront cost, franchising has some distinct advantages for those looking to start their own business and rethink their career.

 Proven business model